- Applicants must be U.S. citizens.

-- Prior to submitting an application, prospective Fellows must have the approval of their home agency.
+- Prospective Fellows must have written approval to apply from their home agency.

 Ideal Fellows will be accomplished federal professionals who are hard working, self-reliant and self-disciplined, flexible and sociable.
 They must be fully dedicated to the program and be able to cope with the challenges of working and living in a different culture.

 Fellows will need to:

 - understand that this is a full-time program;

 - recognize that the program is not an independent project, but rather the objective of the Mansfield Fellowship Program is to observe and experience the Japanese decision-making process;